2025 Solar Incentives Guide for Hampton, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.
+Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

 The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost – for panels, labor, equipment and accessories – although it may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+Initially, the credit applied to 30% of the total cost – for panels, labor, equipment and accessories – although the percentage may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the amount you can claim.

-Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Hampton solar installation expert.
+More information about the new Inflation Reduction Act can be found here.
+To fully understand how the new Clean Energy Credit applies to you, speak with your local Hampton solar installation company.

 State & Local Solar Incentives